Building a Global Entrepreneurship program – How Anupendra Sharma started Startup Leadership Program (SLP)

 Here are some excerpts from the episode:

 In 2006, September, I started my first class with seven people in it.
 Those seven people were a combination of VCs, entrepreneurs.
-And people working in research, actually, in academia, that is called the leadership programAnupendra Sharma 02:43
+Called the leadership program, it included people working in research and academiaAnupendra Sharma 02:43

 We’ve had one, two, maximum three full time employees sitting in Bombay, who engineered the backend.
 SLP hasAnupendra Sharma 16:49